At a Glance

 Cystatin C is filtered out of the blood by the glomeruli, clusters of tiny blood vessels in the kidneys that allow water, dissolved substances, and wastes to pass through their walls while retaining blood cells and larger proteins.
 What passes through the walls of the glomeruli forms a filtrate fluid.
-From this fluid, the kidneys reabsorb Cystatin C, glucose, and other substances.
+From this fluid, the kidneys reabsorb cystatin C, glucose, and other substances.
 The remaining fluid and wastes are carried to the bladder and excreted as urine.
-The reabsorbed Cystatin C is then broken down and is not returned to the bloodstream.
+The reabsorbed cystatin C is then broken down and is not returned to the blood.

 The rate at which the fluid is filtered is called the glomerular filtration rate (GFR).
-Decreases in kidney function lead to decreases in the GFR and to increases in Cystatin C and waste products in the blood.
+A decline in kidney function leads to decreases in the GFR and to increases in cystatin C and waste products such as creatinine in the blood.

 How is the sample collected for testing?

 A blood sample is obtained by inserting a needle into a vein in the arm.